 Judaism does not prohibit writing the name of God.
-The prohibition is against destroying it some way.
-Erasing, tearing, throwing the paper away and all are considered means of tarnishing God’s name.
-Since anything printed or written is likely to be damaged some point of time, they use the word with extreme care.
+The prohibition is against destroying it in some way.
+Erasing, tearing, and throwing the paper away – all these are considered means of tarnishing God’s name.
+Since anything printed or written is likely to be damaged at some point in time, they use the word with extreme care.
 A convenient way to avoid the chance of disrespect was to refrain from writing the name of God.
-This applies to the sacred Hebrew names of God, such as YHVH, Hashem and Elohim, found in Torah, the Hebrew Bible.
+This applies to the sacred Hebrew names of God, such as YHVH, Hashem, and Elohim, found in Torah, the Hebrew Bible.

-Even though there is no rule against writing and erasing God in English, many Jews treat the word with same respect as in Hebrew.
-So when writing, they use ‘G-d’ instead of ‘God’ in case it would be destroyed in future.
-It is actually a recent custom, and prevents others from destroying the name of God.
+Even though there is no rule against writing and erasing God in English, many Jews treat the word with the same respect as in Hebrew.
+So when writing, they use ‘G-d’ instead of ‘God’ in case it would be destroyed in the future.
+It is a recent custom and prevents others from destroying the name of God.
 Since the word is not complete but conveys the idea well, there is no risk of defacing the name.
-It can be erased or damaged later without disrespecting the God.
-Some use the word G!d as a mean to express both respect and wonder.
+It can be erased or damaged later without disrespecting God.
+Some use the word “G!d” as a means to express both respect and wonder.

 Many Jews wouldn’t discard paper or books which contain God’s name in Hebrew either.
 Those books are regarded with a great amount of respect, and the believers would rather store such documents in a genizah (a storage place in synagogue) and sometimes bury them in a Jewish cemetery.